ryanjustindejesus/Add-and-manage-users-with-Linux-commands/README.md

+<h2>Description</h2>
-<h2>In this lab, I learned how to add users and manage user access in a system.
-These skills can be used when working with authentication technology.</h2>
+In this lab, I learned how to add users and manage user access in a system.
+These skills can be used when working with authentication technology
 <br />